-13.6 Fleet Management Challenges
+Fleet Management Challenges

-- Shortage of personnel especially Artisans Mechanics and Auto electricians. - Lack of dedicated transport officers for user departments to check compliance of internal control measures.

-- High maintenance costs due to negligent operators on the plant and equipment. - Vandalism and theft of Council tyres and batteries in camps of user departments. - Security for safeguarding the equipment on site and camping facilities will also be needed on site - There's no low bed truck to transport equipment to various sites in the four clusters. - Lack of workshop management system and currently everything in is done manually in excel spreads sheets. - Non-functionality of the fleet and accident committee. - User departments not complying with internal control measures. - Non adherence to basics K53 checks and completion of trip authorizations and keeping fuel slip - User departments should manage their own vehicle and take full responsibility of entire fleet allocated to them. - Capital tools required for the workshop including diagnostic equipment for vehicles
+- Shortage of personnel especially Artisans Mechanics and Auto electricians. - Lack of dedicated transport officers for user departments to check compliance of internal control measures. - High maintenance costs due to negligent operators on the plant and equipment. - Vandalism and theft of Council tyres and batteries in camps of user departments. - Security for safeguarding the equipment on site and camping facilities will also be needed on site - There's no low bed truck to transport equipment to various sites in the four clusters. - Lack of workshop management system; to replace the current manual excel spreads sheets. - Non-functionality of the fleet and accident committee. - User departments not complying with internal control measures. - Non adherence to basics K53 checks and completion of trip authorizations and keeping fuel slip - User departments should manage and take full responsibility of vehicles and fleet allocated to them. - Capital tools required for the workshop including diagnostic equipment for vehicles